-Regardless of the type of short-term rehabilitation center chosen, all of these programs aim to improve mobility, restore independence, and improve the quality of life following an illness or injury.
+Regardless of the type of short-term rehabilitation center chosen, these programs aim to improve mobility, restore independence, and improve the quality of life following an illness or injury.
 Personalized care plans are created to meet the needs of each person and can include various types of therapies.
 Support is also provided to help with daily activities such as meal preparation, bathing, dressing, and grooming.

 What Are Short-Term Rehabilitation Centers?